balnagy/gum.js/README.md

 gum.chew();
 ```

-Or start scaling and separating different types of instances
+Or start different types of instances in that amount you want

 ```js
 // start_frontend.js